parasmittal099/parasmittal099/README.md

 - 👋 Hi, I’m @parasmittal099
-- 👀 I’m interested in "still figuring this out"
+- 👀 I’m interested in "Large scale distributed systems"
-- 🌱 I’m currently learning "Machine learning"
+- 🌱 I’m currently learning "anything related to computer systems"
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... interesting systems , scaling apps, cloud computing .
-- 📫 How to reach me ...
+- 📫 How to reach me ... <parasmittal099@gmail.com>

 <!---
 parasmittal099/parasmittal099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.